djdrysdale/digital-garden/notes/¶ Falsifiability.md

 ---
-Title: Falsifiability
+title: Falsifiability
-Date: 2021-02-26
+date: 2021-02-26
-Description: Falsifiability describes the capacity of a statement to be be proven false.
+description: Falsifiability describes the capacity of a statement to be be proven false.
-Tags: concept
+tags: concept
 ---

 *Faslifiability* describes the capacity of a statement to be proven false.
 For example, the presence of a black swan *falsifies* the statement "All swans are white." [[Karl Popper]] suggested that a focus on falsifiability may enable us to more quickly move from observation to scientific law.
 That is, it may be impossible to verify that all swans are white; however, finding a swan that is not white quickly invalidates the statement.